 The Amtrak station in Eugene is located in downtown Eugene and experiences approximately 85,000 passengers per year, as recorded in 2019.
-10 It is served by Amtrak's Coast Starlight passenger train and the Amtrak Cascades corridor.
+It is served by Amtrak's Coast Starlight passenger train and the Amtrak Cascades corridor.
 The Coast Starlight runs along the West Coast between Seattle and Los Angeles making major stops in Portland and the San Francisco Bay area.
 The Coast Starlight carried 426,029 passengers during fiscal year 2019, an increase of approximately 2% from 2018.
-11 The Amtrak station is also the southern terminus of the Amtrak Cascades corridor, connecting the Central Lane MPO area to Vancouver, British Columbia as the northern terminus, with stops in Seattle and Portland.
+The Amtrak station is also the southern terminus of the Amtrak Cascades corridor, connecting the Central Lane MPO area to Vancouver, British Columbia as the northern terminus, with stops in Seattle and Portland.
 Eleven trains operate along the corridor each day, with two between Vancouver, BC and Portland, three between Seattle and Portland, one from Portland to Eugene, and three between Eugene and Seattle.
 No train travels directly through the length of the corridor.
 Ridership in 2019 was estimated to be 802,895 total riders for the year, with approximately 2,200 riders daily.
-12
+In the corridor is also the southern terminus of the year, with approximately 2,200 riders daily.

-The Amtrak Station also serves as a hub for the Link Lane Eugene to Florence Connector, Pacific Crest Bus Line's Eugene to Bend Route, and the Cascades Point bus service.
+The Amtrak Station also serves as a hub for the Link Lane Eugene-Florence Connector, Pacific Crest Bus Line's Eugene to Bend Route, and the Cascades Point bus service.